mehulvish13/smart-irrigation-mv/README.md

 streamlit run app.py
 ```

-This will launch a web interface where you can input sensor values and get irrigation status predictions for each parcel.
+This will launch a web interface where you can:
+- Input sensor values using interactive sliders
+- Get irrigation status predictions for each parcel
+- View model accuracy metrics in the sidebar
+- See detailed performance information for each parcel

+## App Features

+The Streamlit web application includes:
+- **Interactive Sensor Input**: 20 sensor value sliders for real-time input
+- **Prediction Display**: Visual status indicators for each of the 3 parcels
+- **Model Performance**: Sidebar showing accuracy metrics for each parcel
+- **User-Friendly Interface**: Clean, organized layout with helpful indicators

 ---